 Indeed, in our 2021 benchmark report for revenue leaders, 75% of surveyed companies reported earning most of their revenue from subscriptions.
 One of the main reasons for this is that securing new customers can cost 5 to 10 times more than selling to existing customers.
 And existing customers spend, on average, 67% more than new customers.

 However, every company handles subscriptions a bit differently.
 In this article, we take a look at four subscription-based pricing models, including considerations to help you determine whether you’re using the best pricing model for your own product or service.

 What is subscription-based pricing?

 Subscription-based pricing is a payment framework that enables customers or businesses to purchase and subscribe to a vendor’s products or services over a specific period of time, and for an agreed amount price.
-Usually, these customers commit to the subscription services on a monthly or annual basis.
+Usually, these customers commit to subscription services on a monthly or annual basis.

 4 types of subscription pricing models

-There are four main types of pricing models that are popular among B2B and B2C companies, each with their own set of advantages and disadvantages.
+There are four main types of pricing models that are popular among B2B and B2C companies, each with its own set of advantages and disadvantages.
 To maximize recurring revenue, it’s crucial to optimize your subscription pricing model to fit the structure and framework of your business, and the goods or services you sell.

 Although there are also other types of subscription-based pricing models, we will specifically cover the most common ones being used today.

 This model offers subscribers a single price for all the products or services they’re purchasing.
 Customers typically get access to all features and are charged monthly or annually.
 A fixed or flat-rate pricing model can be a good fit for companies that offer a product with limited capabilities or features.
 Companies may find themselves selling to a limited number of customers.
 Smaller businesses may not be able to afford the flat-rate price and enterprise organizations may find the capabilities and features available do not meet their needs.